Matsuzaki-T/TEIC-AI/README.md

 # TEIC-AI

 ## Overview
-This repository contains the code an the dataset used for our manuscript.TEIC-AI is a predictive model that operates on tailoring initial dosing regimen of teicoplanin, a glycopeptide antibiotic with activity against Gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA).
+This repository contains the code an the dataset used for our manuscript.
+TEIC-AI is a predictive model that operates on tailoring initial dosing regimen of teicoplanin, a glycopeptide antibiotic with activity against Gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA).

 ## Software requirements